Request for Information released for Upham’s Corner Arts and Innovation District

-“This RFI builds on our vision and the community’s vision to support local artists, stimulate commerce, and celebrate the Fairmount Corridor connector as a vital cultural anchor,” said Mayor Martin J. Walsh.
-“This is a unique and exciting concept that will prioritize development without displacement, reimagine the utilization of existing City assets, and create a thriving, coherent mixed-use, mixed-income Arts & Innovation District.
-I look forward to potential ideas, partners, and the future of Upham’s Corner.”
+“This RFI builds on our and the community’s vision to support local artists, invest in commerce, and celebrate the Fairmount Corridor as a vital part of Boston, and the Dorchester community,” said Mayor Martin J. Walsh.
+“This is a unique concept that will prioritize creating a thriving, Arts & Innovation District in Upham’s Corner.
+I look forward to potential ideas, partners, and the future of Upham’s Corner."

 The Upham’s Corner Arts & Innovation District development is a unique concept requiring creativity and sustained collaboration with the community, stakeholders and the City.
 The City seeks to hear from qualified, potential partners and stakeholders who will prioritize (1) development to create a thriving, coherent mixed-use, mixed-income Arts & Innovation District, (2) potential partnerships with proximate property owners, and (3) a new sustainable operation for the Strand Theater that will include community arts and cultural enrichment programming.

 “This community-led and city-catalyzed approach for public-private investment and partnership in Upham’s Corner provides a new template for how we can strategically and cohesively approach neighborhood economic development without displacement, as well as enhance a community’s historical, cultural, and infrastructure assets,” said John F. Barros, Chief of Economic Development.
 “This RFI is a critical next step, and together with the community and our partners, we invite greater density, support increased housing and commercial affordability, and seek future development in Upham’s Corner that maximizes community building and neighborhood development.”